Focus on Business Outcome Impact to Precisely Understand Your Marketing Activities

 The answer to all those questions is YES.

-Future purchase intent questionnaires are genuinely biased and should be banned from any research that informs a marketing decision.
+Future purchase intent questionnaires are genuinely biased and might be banned from any research that informs a marketing decision in the presence of something better.

-I prefer 10 real sales uplift studies, to 10.000 flawed “almost-sales-studies” of Purchase Intent.
+I prefer ten real sales uplift studies to 10.000 flawed “almost-sales-studies” of purchase intent.

 Yes – I can’t measure sales impact, and …

 It’s not always easy to track sales, but no one said it was.
-It’s tougher if you operate in CPG vs. a pure-play Direct 2 Consumer category brand.
-It’s tougher if you rely on third-party data, but not impossible.
+Operating in CPG vs. a pure-play Direct 2 Consumer category brand is more challenging and more demanding, but not impossible.
 The closer you get to individual-level sales, the better your decisions will be.
 You can only attribute growth effects to penetration if you have personal-level sales.